Political polarization in the United States: 1990–present

 A Brown University study released in 2020 found that the U.S. was polarizing faster compared to other democratic countries such as Canada, the United Kingdom, Germany, and Australia.
 According to Stony Brook University political scientists Yanna Krupnikov and John Barry Ryan, polarization in American politics is primarily a phenomenon among Americans who are deeply involved in politics and very expressive about their political views.
 Americans who are not as involved in politics are not as polarized.

+Other research suggests that Americans are less polarized than they think, and that there is "significant ideological overlap and agreement on policies."
+Ideological polarization is felt most strongly among those who are the most politically engaged, such as progressive activists and extreme conservatives.
+Although Americans are less ideologically polarized than they believe, they are very emotionally polarized (also known as affective polarization).
+In other words, "they do not like members of the other party."

+According to Gallup, in 2025 the percentage of Americans self-identifying as politically moderate reached a record low of 34%.
+Among Republicans, 77% self-identified as conservative, 18% as moderate, and 4% as liberal.
+Among Democrats, 55% self-identified as liberal, 34% as moderate, and 9% as conservative.
+In 2025, the The Wall Street Journal described the American political system as having “a total breakdown in trust” between the two parties and among the general public.

 Politically polarizing issues

 As of February 2020, a study conducted by the Pew Research Center highlights the current political issues that have the most partisanship.
 By far, addressing climate change was the most partisan issue with only 21% of Republicans considering it a top policy priority as opposed to 78% of Democrats.
 Issues that are also extremely partisan include protecting the environment, reforming gun policy, and bolstering the country's military strength.
 These differences in policy priorities emerge as both Democrats and Republicans shift their focus away from improving the economy.
 Since 2011, both parties have gradually placed economic stimulation and job growth lower on their priority list, with Democrats experiencing a sharper decline of importance when compared to Republicans.
-This is in stark contrast to the 1990s, when both Democrats and Republicans shared similar views on climate change and showed significantly much more agreement.
+This is in stark contrast to the 1990s, when both Democrats and Republicans shared similar views on climate change and showed significantly more agreement.
 A 2017 poll conducted by Gallup identifies issues where the partisan gap has significantly increased over a period of about fifteen years.
 For Republicans, the most significant shift was the idea that the "federal government has too much power", with 39% of Republicans agreeing with that notion in 2002 as opposed to 82% agreeing in 2016.
 On the Democratic side, the largest shift was increasing favorability towards Cuba, changing from 32% in 2002 to 66% in 2017.
 Ultimately, as partisanship continues to permeate and dominate policy, citizens who adhere and align themselves with political parties become increasingly polarized.